thebiggive/mailer/Readme.md

 ### Start the app

-To start the app and its dependencies (`db` and `redis`) locally:
+To start the app and its dependencies locally:

-    docker-compose up -d
+    docker-compose up -d web

 ### First run

 To get PHP dependencies and an initial data in structure in place, you'll need to run these once:

-    docker-compose exec app composer install
+    docker-compose exec web composer install

 If dependencies change you may occasionally need to re-run the `composer install`.